-Most people start a Nepal trip by arriving into Kathmandu airport.
-After going through immigration and collecting their Nepal visa, they then continue to explore the buzzing city.
+Most people start a Nepal trip by arriving at Kathmandu airport.
+After going through immigration and collecting their Nepal visa, they explore the buzzing capital city.
 But, where to go next?
 In direct contrast to chaotic Kathmandu, Nepal’s second city, Pokhara, is laid-back, spiritually rejuvenating, and full of activities for every type of traveller.
-Andy and I spent some time in Pokhara quite a few years ago with my mum and some friends.
-We spent most of our time on a multi-day trek and didn’t have time to explore much else, so I’m excited to share this post from Ryan from The Nutty Trekkers of his 9 best things to do in Pokhara, Nepal.
+Andy and I found lots of things to do in Pokhara during our visit there with my mum and some friends.

 Things to Do in Pokhara, Nepal

-We spent a just a week in Pokhara on either end of trekking the Annapurna Circuit but could have easily stayed for a month as many do).
-We still managed to do quite a lot in our week’s adventures.
-Here are our 9 Top Things to Do in Pokhara and the surrounding area.
+We spent just a week in Pokhara but could have easily stayed for longer as many do.
+It’s a perfect stop as part of a 3-week Nepal itinerary.
+We still managed to do quite a lot during our time there.
+Here we share our 9 Top Things to Do in Pokhara and the surrounding area.

 1. A Multi-Day Annapurna Hike

-No trip to Pokhara is complete without trekking in the Annapurna region of the Himalayas.
-A stunning, remote area home to three of the world’s tallest peaks.
-Quaint mountains villages, jaw-dropping landscapes, and friendly locals await explorers.
+No trip to Pokhara is complete without trekking in the Annapurna region of the Himalayas—a stunning, remote area home to three of the world’s tallest peaks.
+Quaint mountain villages, jaw-dropping landscapes, and friendly locals await explorers.

-The jewel of the region is the 13 – 17 day Annapurna Circuit Trek, which my wife Sami and I completed in the fall – Sept to Nov is the ideal time for trekking The trek starts a few hours east of Pokhara, looping like a horseshoe through mountain valleys up to Thorang-La Pass, the highest point on the trek (5,416m), and then back down, ending in the village of Nayapul.
-It was an experience unlike any other, and even as first-time high-altitude hikers doing it without a guide, we had no problems at all.
+The jewel of the region is the 13 – 17 day Annapurna Circuit Trek – Sept to Nov is the ideal time for trekking it.
+The trek starts a few hours east of Pokhara, looping like a horseshoe through mountain valleys up to Thorang-La Pass, the highest point on the trek (5,416m), and then back down, ending in the village of Nayapul.
+It’s an experience unlike any other, and even as first-time high-altitude hikers doing it without a guide, we had no problems at all.

 If two weeks is too much time for you, the 7 – 10 day Annapurna Base Camp trek is a popular alternative, taking you to the foot of Annapurna I – the 10th tallest peak in the world.
 Or for even shorter options, the Mardi Himal and Poon Hill treks are great alternatives at 4 – 6 days.

 Guides, gear, and people to trek with are all available in spades in Pokhara.
 If you have any questions or concerns just start a conversation with a stranger at a bar and they are bound to have just returned or are planning a trek into the Himalayas.
-There are also many companies who offer group Annapurna Circuit treks which you could book online in advance.
+Many companies offer group Annapurna Circuit treks which you could book online in advance.

 2. Yoga Meditation Retreat